Assistive technology: Prosthesis

-A prosthesis, prosthetic, or prosthetic limb is a device that replaces a missing body part.
+A prosthesis, prosthetic, or prosthetic limb is a device that replaces a missing body part caused from either an illness, accident, or a birth defect.
 It is part of the field of biomechatronics, the science of using mechanical devices with human muscular, musculoskeletal, and nervous systems to assist or enhance motor control lost by trauma, disease, or defect.
 Prostheses are typically used to replace parts lost by injury (traumatic) or missing from birth (congenital) or to supplement defective body parts.
 Inside the body, artificial heart valves are in common use with artificial hearts and lungs seeing less common use but under active technology development.
 Other medical devices and aids that can be considered prosthetics include hearing aids, artificial eyes, palatal obturator, gastric bands, and dentures.

 Prostheses are specifically not orthoses, although given certain circumstances, a prosthesis might end up performing some or all of the same functionary benefits as an orthosis.
+Orthotic devices, or orthoses, are devices used to align, brace, or correct deformities.
+Orthoses also help to improve the movement of one's joints, spine, or limbs.
 Prostheses are technically the complete finished item.
 For instance, a C-Leg knee alone is not a prosthesis, but only a prosthetic component.
 The complete prosthesis would consist of the attachment system to the residual limb – usually a "socket", and all the attachment hardware components all the way down to and including the terminal device.
 Despite the technical difference, the terms are often used interchangeably.

-The terms "prosthetic" and "orthotic" are adjectives used to describe devices such as a prosthetic knee.
-The terms "prosthetics" and "orthotics" are used to describe the respective allied health fields.

 An Occupational Therapist's role in prosthetics includes therapy, training, and evaluations.
 Prosthetic training includes orientation to prosthetic components and terminology, donning and doffing, wearing schedule, and how to care for the residual limb and the prosthesis.